bm98/XPVTraffic/vfrScripts/README.md

 Specification see https://rtweb.flyrealtraffic.com/RTdev1.4.pdf

 There is a conversion for captured AIT files to scripts in order to create virtual traffic from such records.
 Note: There is little checking for such files built in and some may create AIT conversion errors.
 AIT record files **must have the extension '.csv'** else they are not recognised by the converter.
-AIT message records must start with the AITFC= tag and have all 14 arguments included.
+AIT message records must start with the 'AITFC=' tag and have all 14 arguments included.
+**Numbers must exists** but can be 0, strings e.g. from, to, cs, tail may be left empty.
-Lat/Lon/Alt/Timestamp is mandatory, GS is recommended to create a somehow proper flight profile.
+**Lat/Lon/Alt/Timestamp are mandatory**, GS is recommended to create a somehow proper flight profile.
+Very slow GS are to be avoided.
-The conversion will try to estimate GS if not available but those guesses are not considering turns i.e. speed is ususally too slow.
+The conversion will try to estimate GS is zero but those guesses are not considering turns i.e. speed is ususally too slow.
-By default only records with the Airborne flag =1 are recorded but you may ignore this flag in the GUI but then the conversion may fail.
+By default only records with the Airborne flag =1 are recorded but you may ignore this flag in the GUI but again then the conversion may fail.
 A conversion can be absolute or relative (checkbox).
 * Default is relative i.e. the virtual traffic created from such a script starts from a random location in range it is composed from turns and straight segments at the recorded Altitude (MSL).
 * Absolute conversion will locate and fly the recorded coordinates if the starting point is in range else the script is ignored.